 - 1,5 cup fresh orange juice

-- Put all ingredients into a saucepan and brings to the boil.
-Once the sugar is all dissolved turn down the heat
+- Put all ingredients into a saucepan and bring to the boil.
+Once the sugar is all dissolved turn down the heat.

 The nutritional values above are calculated per portion.
 The details are based on standard nutritional tables and do not constitute a professional nutritional advice.